Understanding Billing and Charges at Colorado Plains Medical Center

 Colorado Plains Medical Center is committed to helping you understand and prepare for potential out-of-pocket costs related to medical services you or a loved one may receive at our facility.

 As required by the State of Colorado, we have outlined the undiscounted prices for our most utilized services.
-These inpatient prices can be viewed by clicking this link, and outpatient prices can be viewed by clicking this link.
+These inpatient and outpatient prices can be viewed by clicking this link.

 Please note that the prices listed are only estimates and not necessarily relective of a patient's actual charges or financial responsibility.
 The final amount a patient is charged depends on a variety of circumstances such as length of stay in the hospital, specific equipment needed for care, additional testing required to assess a condition, and unexpected complications.